mehmetkoksal-w/mind-palace/docs/index.md

 How to add rooms/playbooks and evolve schemas safely is in `./extensibility.md`.

 ## Documentation & GitHub Pages
 Docs live under `/docs` in Markdown.
 Recommended GitHub Pages configuration is described in `./pages.md`.
-Use `/docs` as the Pages source and trigger deployments on `master` when docs or `README.md` change.
+Use `/docs` as the Pages source and trigger deployments on `main` when docs or `README.md` change.